 The woman told the police that they could detain her if they wished.
 At least she could charge her phone at the police station.
-The police said that it was not possible to charge her phone at the police station.
+The police said it was impossible to charge her phone at the police station.

 “I didn’t resist,” she told the police.
 “I will file charges against them for assaulting me.”

-It is incredible that all of this could have been avoided with a little bit of understanding, which goes a long way in such situations.
+Incredibly, all of this could have been avoided with little understanding, which goes a long way in such situations.
 All it would have taken was to plug the phone into a socket and allow the woman to show her ticket.

-It would take, probably, two to three minutes at the most.
+It would probably take two to three minutes at the most.